 If the scar tissue is quite deep in the vagina there is a wonderful tool called a yoni wand that can be used to reach difficult areas.

 Abnormal Cervical Cells can cause discomfort during intercourse.
 HPV infections and precancerous cells on the cervix are not uncommon.
 According to the cervical cancer researcher Diane Harper, “There are many types of HPV, and many do not cause problems.
 HPV infections usually clear up without any intervention within a few months after acquisition, and about 90% clear within two years.
 It takes 15 to 20 years for cervical cancer to develop in women with normal immune systems, or 5 to 10 years in women with weakened immune systems, such as those with untreated HIV infection.”
 If you have a pap smear annually, this gives you plenty of time to clear any abnormal cells found.
-Moreover, getting tested periodically on HIV is also recommended.
-You may look for a free hiv test kit in health clinics and other organizations raising HIV awareness.

 Many integrative medicine practitioners are using ozone directly on the cervix, and there is research that reishi mushroom or turmeric used internally are around 80% successful at clearing abnormal cervical cells.